c4software/YASB/README.rst

 Features
 --------
 * Write your article using reStructuredText_.
+(You can also add Jinja2 synthax if you want -Example_-)
 * Make theme for your project using Jinja2_ (with Code Syntax Highlighting).
 * A plugin mechanism to extend YASB.
 * CLI tool to invoke the build of your project.